cnotv/news/README.md

 [ ] Add models and types for all the missing cases
 [ ] Add TSLint configuration for ESLint
 [ ] Complete unit testing
+[ ] Add push notifications for new posts
 [ ] Add dark mode using CSS variables and or theme class [ ] Rewrite layout with CSS grids
 [ ] Add factories